Radio City Music Hall

 Explore Radio City Music Hall TV & movie locations!

-On the New York TV & Movie Sites Tour you will get a look at NYC’s most famous theater, Radio Music Hall, a true NY landmark, famous for its beautiful art deco design and stage that resembles a setting sun.
+On the NYC TV & Movie Tour, you will get a look at NYC’s most famous theater, Radio Music Hall, a true NY landmark, famous for its beautiful art deco design and stage that resembles a setting sun.
 Also known as the “Showplace of the Nation,” the theater is located at Rockefeller Center in midtown Manhattan.
 For a time, the theater was the leading tourist destination in the city, with more than 300 million people attending its stage shows, movies, concerts and special events.
 It is the largest indoor theater in the world and the interior was declared a city landmark in 1978.

 Radio City Music Hall got its name because the building’s first tenant was the Radio Corporation of America, and in its early years the complex was known as “Radio City.”
 Radio City Music Hall was designed to offer spectacular entertainment at a that the average New Yorker could afford, making the hall the “palace for the people.”